OluwadareLab/TADMaster/README.md

 # Analysis and Visualization
 #### Preliminary Information
 * When you have completed a TADMaster or TADMaster job submission, the next step is Visualization.
-* At this step, your job `output path` would contain the BED Files to perform analysis and visualization on.
+* At this step, your job should be in the output path, `job_path` directory, which  would contain the BED Files to perform analysis and visualization on.
 	* BED files will be located in `job_path/output/<name_of_normalization_used>/`
 * To visualize the analysis from the bed files: